blinkhealth/go-config-yourself/pkg/crypto/password/README.md

 ## A note on password security

-Passwords are checked with [muesli/crunchy](github.com/muesli/crunchy) unless `--allow-insecure-passwords` is provided, which disables all checks.
-Regardless, you should **ensure a password with appropriate complexity is selected for your use case!**
+Passwords are checked with [muesli/crunchy](github.com/muesli/crunchy) unless `--skip-password-validation` is provided, which disables all checks. **Warning:** Only use this flag if you're certain your passwords will be of sufficient complexity.
+Simple passwords are easy to guess and/or brute force, and negate the benefits of encryption.
+Always ensure passwords with appropriate complexity are selected for your use case.

 ## Example